evelynhuang0403/rest-assured-api-automation-framework/README.md

 ai.triage.reportDirectory=target/ai-triage
 ```

-For local live AI triage, put the OpenAI key in the ignored `ai.triage.apiKey` value.
-The Java framework reads this properties file directly and does not require an environment variable.
+For local live AI triage, put the OpenAI key in `ai.triage.apiKey`.
 For CI, store the key in GitHub Secrets as `OPENAI_API_KEY`; the workflow creates the ignored properties file during the run.
-If the local properties file is absent, the framework uses the same built-in defaults and marks AI triage unavailable when no API key is available.
+If no key is configured, test execution still works and failed tests receive an unavailable note instead of an AI-generated summary.

 Run the suite and generate the report: